 • feedback that they can apply to their future learning and assessments, and

-• support in becoming and remaining motivated to be successful not only in the unit I teach/facilitate but holistically throughout their academic journey.
+• support in becoming and remaining motivated to be successful throughout their academic journey.

-Of course, the hope is that a community academic environment would also provide facilitators and learners with the time, space, and support to process and integrate such knowledge into our lives and self-concepts and provide us with tools for continued growth.
-I believe the possibility of such a community is founded on high quality teaching that builds on the ideas of Malcom Knowles' Andragogy theory and Design Thinking approaches.
+Of course, the hope is that a community academic environment will provide facilitators and learners with the time, space, and support to process and integrate knowledge into our lives and self-concepts to provide us with tools for continued growth.